ELEVATE-Project/documents/src/docusaurus/docs/dashboard-for-mentees.md

 # Dashboard for Mentees

-Go to **Dashboard** to view your activity insights such as total sessions enrolled and attended.
+To view your activity insights such as total sessions enrolled and attended, go to the **Dashboard** page.